retrosnob/retrosnob.github.io/learnpython.md

-Variables and data types
+# Variables and data types

+# More about strings

-Operators and expressions
+# Operators and expressions

-Getting input
+# Getting input from the user

-Printing output
+# Printing output to the screen

-Lists
+# Grouping lots a variables together with lists

-Selecting lines to execute with If statements
+# Selecting which lines of code to execute with If statements

-Looping through every item in a collection with For Looping While
+# Looping: repeating a block of code once for every item in a collection (for loops)

-Files
+# Looping: repeating a block of code as long as a condition is true (while loops)

+# Working with files

 # This is heading 1